 Certain aspects of NPB are unique to Japan, such as:

-- 143 regular-season games (that begin in late March or early April, and end in late-September).
+- 143 regular-season games (that begin in late March or early April, and end in early October).

-- Six-man pitching rotations (teams play six days a week, with Mondays off, so each starting pitchers pitches once per week).
+- Six-man pitching rotations (teams play six days a week, with Mondays off, so each starting pitcher pitches once per week).

 - A limit to four “import” or non-Japanese players on each team’s active roster, of which there can be no more than three hitters or three pitchers (i.e. a team’s four foreign players can’t be all pitchers or all hitters).
 Exactly who qualifies as an import player is more easily explained by defining who a “domestic” player is.
 A domestic player is a Japanese citizen, played amateur baseball in Japan, lived in Japan for a specific period of time, or has nine years of NPB service time.

 The midpoint of the Japanese baseball season is marked by All-Star festivities and ceremonies, including a multi-game All-Star Series.
-Schedules also feature a period of interleague play between teams of the Pacific League, which employs a designated hitter and features faster-paced games, and the Central League, which offers a more traditional style of baseball and could be likened to the (pre-designated hitter era) National League of MLB.
+Schedules also feature a period of interleague play between teams of the Pacific League, which employs a designated hitter, and the Central League, which offers a more traditional style of baseball and could be likened to the (pre-designated hitter era) National League of MLB.

 At the end of the Climax Series, the two winners from each league meet in the best-of-seven championship known as the “Nippon Series” (commonly referred to in English as the Japan Series).
+The Japan Series typically ends in October, and sometimes early November.
 The Tokyo Yomiuri Giants are the team with the most Nippon Series championships, with 22 as of 2022.